koumay/syrianarchive-investigations/drafts/National Hospital, Maarat al Numaan.md

 ## The weapons used

-Syrians for Truth and Justice was able to obtain a photo shows the remains of one of the missiles that fell in front of the hospital.
+Syrians for Truth and Justice was able to obtain a photo shows the remains of one of the missiles that fell in front of the National Hospital.
 See below:

 ![national14.jpg](assets/national14.jpg)